|2018||Package Price||Single Supplement|

 |Kobe & Sake Brewery Walking Day Tour

 Kobe is one of the biggest cities in Japan, with a beautiful port tha first opened to foreign trade in 1868.
 This tour will take you to Kitano-Ijinkan district to see the elegant European-style mansions where traders once lived.
 Also visit Meriken Park and relax at the waterfront park beside Kobe Port.
 The last stop is Hakutsuru Sake Brewery Museum.
 Hakutsuru has a long history of brewing sake since 1743.
 Explore and get a feel of how sake is made and its importance to Japanese tradition and culture today.
 Lunch and return train tickets between Osaka Station and Sannomiya Station are included (your tour guide will meet you and send you off at Sannomiya Station, you will need to make your own way to/from Osaka station.)
-Note: Only available for 12 Aug, 28 Aug and 23 Sep departures.
+Note: Contact us to check availability prior to departure.

 |Himeji Castle and Akashi Kaikyo Bridge